 The map shows "overlaps" of the investigation areas per study module.
 The red hatching delineates the investigation area of the study modules quality of life and development.
 The thick black line shows the border of the administrative district of Darmstadt.
 The thin blue lines on the left enclose four regional districts in Rhineland-Palatinate (Worms, Alzey-Worms, Mainz and Mainz-Bingen).
 In connection with the borders of the administrative district of Darmstadt, these four regional districts form the investigation area for the study module on health.

-Team

-For the execution of the NORAH Study a research consortium from nine institutions was formed under the overall coordination of Prof. Dr. Rainer Guski (Ruhr University of Bochum) and Dirk Schreckenberg (ZEUS GmbH).
-The noise calculations for aviation, rail and road traffic in the Rhine-Main Region, as well as the calculation of the aviation noise exposure at the three other airports Berlin-Brandenburg, Cologne-Bonn and Stuttgart, were carried out by the engineering consultants Möhler + Partner Ingenieure AG as well as the company AVIA Consult.
+Team For the execution of the NORAH Study a research consortium from nine institutions was formed under the overall coordination of Prof. Dr. Rainer Guski (Ruhr University of Bochum) and Dirk Schreckenberg (ZEUS GmbH).
+The noise calculations for aircraft, rail and road traffic in the Rhine-Main Region, as well as the calculation of the aircraft noise exposure at the three other airports Berlin-Brandenburg, Cologne-Bonn and Stuttgart, were carried out by the engineering consultants Möhler + Partner Ingenieure AG as well as the company AVIA Consult.
+Long-term energy equivalent sound level (glossary) The energy-equivalent long-term energy equivalent sound level (in short: L{eq}) is a measure for the average noise exposure over a certain period (e.g. day or night).

-Continuous sound level ( Glossary)

-The energy-equivalent continuous sound level (in short: $L{eq}$ ) is a measure for the average noise exposure over a certain period (e.g. day or night).
 It is thus a measure for the average noise exposures in a certain period.
 It is made up of frequency, duration and level of the individual sound events.
-The $L{eq}$ is the basis for the determination of noise protection zones pursuant to the aviation noise act - separated according to day (6 - 22 hrs) and night (22 - 6 hrs).
-The measurement unit for the $L{eq}$ is the same as that for the sound pressure level: decibel (dB).

-Investigation area at Frankfurt Airport

-The investigation area of the NORAH Study is based on the level of noise exposure: it includes the area around Frankfurt Airport in which the continuous sound level from aviation in the reference year 2007 was over 40 dB.
+The L{eq} is the basis for the determination of noise protection zones pursuant to the aircraft noise act - separated according to day (6 a.m. - 10 p.m.) and night (10 p.m. - 6 a.m.).
+The measurement unit for the L{eq} is the same as that for the sound pressure level: decibel (dB).
+Investigation area at Frankfurt Airport The investigation area of the NORAH Study is based on the level of noise exposure: it includes the area around Frankfurt Airport in which the long-term energy equivalent sound level from aircraft in the reference year 2007 was over 40 dB.
 This area extends around 100 km from east to west and around 65 km in the north-south direction.

-As well as aviation noise, the scientists are also investigating the effects of road and rail noise here, and carrying out the sub-studies on quality of life, blood pressure, sleep quality and on childhood development.
+As well as aircraft noise, the scientists are also investigating the effects of road and rail noise here, and carrying out the sub-studies on quality of life, blood pressure, sleep quality and on childhood development.
 The health sub-studies extend even beyond this boundary.
 They are investigating all residential areas in the administrative district of Darmstadt as well as in Mainz and Rhine-Hessen.
 The investigation area is around 150 km from east to west and around 120 km from north to south.
 The aim of these two sub-studies is to survey a cross-section of the population in the entire Rhine-Main Region in order to be able to evaluate their state of health in relation to traffic noise.
 The acoustics experts also provide noise data for these sub-studies.

-The same applies at Berlin-Brandenburg, Cologne-Bonn and Stuttgart as at Frankfurt Airport: in each case the investigation area includes the area around the airport in which the aviation-related continuous noise level lies above 40 dB (A).
+The same applies at Berlin-Brandenburg, Cologne-Bonn and Stuttgart as at Frankfurt Airport: in each case the investigation area includes the area around the airport in which the aircraft-related long-term energy equivalent sound level lies above 40 dB (A).